OpenEvalProject/evals/manuscripts/elife-70692/v2/manuscript.md

 Proprietary probes (ACD) used for both human lung and muscle: BA-Hs-RPS24-tvc-1zz-st (targets 400–437 of NM_001026.5), BA-Hs-RPS24-tva-1zz-st (targets 399–437 of NM_033022.4); BA-Hs-MYL6-tv1-1zz-st (targets 469–505 of NM_021019.5), BA-Hs-MYL6-tv2-1zz-st (targets 436–480 of NM_079423.4).

-## Single-cell RT-PCR
+### Single-cell RT-PCR

 SS2 preamplified cDNA of single cells from the Human Lung Cell Atlas project (Travaglini et al., 2020) was used as starting templates.
 The cells correspond to wells N14, A16, H14, B6, A3, A7, A13, A11, A8, D1, A12, A17, B12, J16, A21, P22, D23, A22, B22 of plate B002014; cell type metadata was taken from https://www.synapse.org/#!Synapse:syn21041850/wiki/60086.
 1 µl of primary preamp was further preamplified in a 20 µl reaction (100 nM ISPCR primer = AAGCAGTGGTATCAACGCAGAGT, KAPA HiFi Fidelity mix; program: 95° 3'; 9 × [98° 20"; 67° 15"; 72° 4']; 72° 5'), then diluted eightfold with water.
 2 µl of this secondary preamp was used as template in a 40 µl reaction (500 nM each of primers FL-RPS24ex4F1 = /6FAM/CAATGTTGGTGCTGGCAAAA and RPS24ex6R2 = GCAGCACCTTTACTCCTTCGG, New England Biolabs Phusion HF buffer, 200 nM dNTPs, 0.4 units Phusion DNA Polymerase; program: 98° 30"; 24 × [98° 10"; 60° 15"; 72° 20"]; 72° 5').
 PCRs were diluted 1:100 and run on an ABI 3130xl Genetic Analyzer with GS500ROX standard; peaks were called by the Thermo Fisher Cloud Peak Scanner app, and presented as a pseudo-gel image using a custom Python script.
 For Sanger sequencing, secondary preamps were used in a similar PCR but with primers RPS24ex4F4 = AAGCAACGAAAGGAACGCAA and RPS24ex6R4 = CCACAGCTAACATCATTGCAG; the cleaned-up products were sequenced with the same primers.
 Oligonucleotide synthesis and capillary electrophoresis were done by Stanford PAN (Protein and Nucleic Acid Facility).

-## Concordance analysis between technologies and donors
+### Concordance analysis between technologies and donors

 Concordance with SS2 was used as an extra test of the reproducibility of the method.
 SS2 and 10X datasets were subset to include only junctions and cell types shared in both to make the datasets as comparable as possible, and remove RNA measurements that could only be detected by SS2.
 Next, the SpliZ was calculated independently for both datasets as described for 10X.
 We then correlated the median SpliZ scores for matched genes and ontologies for genes called as significant by both technologies in the same individual.
 This resulted in a Pearson correlation of 0.439 between the two technologies for individual 1 and 0.769 for individual 2.
 We similarly subsetted both 10X datasets so that they each only included shared cell types and junctions, and then ran the SpliZ pipeline separately on each dataset, resulting in a Pearson correlation of 0.776 between the two datasets.

-## K-means clustering of RPS24 and ATP5F1C
+### K-means clustering of RPS24 and ATP5F1C

 We first subsetted to only cells in the immune, epithelial, and stromal compartments with computable SpliZ values for both RPS24 and ATP5F1C in the 10X data (9712 cells in individual 1, 2370 cells in individual 2).
 K-means clustering was performed with the “sklearn” package in Python with k = 3 to separate all cells into three clusters based on their RPS24 and ATP5F1C SpliZ values.
 Each resulting cluster was assigned to one compartment such as to minimize classification error, and accuracy was calculated for each compartment based on these cluster assignments.

-## LiftOver shared sites
+### LiftOver shared sites

 We used the UCSC LiftOver tool (https://genome.ucsc.edu/cgi-bin/hgLiftOver) with the recommended settings to convert the coordinates between human (hg38), mouse (mm10), and mouse lemur (Mmur3).
 To find shared SpliZsites between human, mouse, and mouse lemur, we subset to only those junctions that had been successfully and uniquely converted by the LiftOver tool.

-## Spermatogenesis analysis
+### Spermatogenesis analysis

 To find genes with regulated splicing during sperm development, for each gene, Spearman’s correlation was computed between the SpliZ and pseudotime values across the cells with computable SpliZ scores for that gene.
 We considered only genes with computable SpliZ in at least 100 cells, and for each organism (human, mouse, mouse lemur), the genes with |Spearman’s coefficient| >0.1 and Bonferroni-corrected p-value < 0.05 were selected as significantly splicing regulated genes.
 Only those genes that have names in all three organisms were considered for the conservation analysis.

-## Subpopulation analysis
+### Subpopulation analysis

 To find subcluster of cells within cell types that can be distinguished based on the splice profile as quantified by the SpliZ score, we take advantage of the fact that under the null hypothesis all cells within a cell type should follow a univariate normal distribution for the SpliZ score of each gene; however, if there are subcluster of cells with distinct splice profiles, the distribution should be better modeled via a GMM.
 To find the optimal number of components for the distribution of the SpliZ score for each gene within a cell type, we used the ICL, which is a model selection criterion, and selected the optimal number of component as the number that attains the knee point in the ICL curve for different component numbers.
 If ICL selects at least two subclusters within a cell type, we assigned cells to one of the clusters based on the fitted GMM with the optimal number of components.
 After clustering cells, we checked to see if subclusters are disjoint enough by computing the Bhattacharyya distance between the subclusters.
 The subclusters for a pair of gene and cell type are called, if the distance between subclusters is >0.5.
 Otherwise, we reduced the optimal number of components by 1 and then again ran the GMM clustering to see if the new subclusters can satisfy the Bhattacharyya criterion.
 We keep doing this until either we end up with only one cluster (which means no subcluster is found) or the resulting subclusters have enough distance.

 To test whether the subpopulations of SAT1 were the result of a ‘bimodal splicing’ artifact as reported in Buen Abad Najar et al., 2020, we performed the following analysis.
 Considering the blood classical monocytes in human individual 1 together, we calculated the fraction p of junctional reads aligning to the 5′ splice site 23,785,328 in SAT1 that partner with the 3′ splice site 23,783,883 rather than 23,784,403.
 We found p = 83/102 = 0.814 (the probability was 0.893 in individual 2).
 We then subset to only cells with exactly two reads mapping to 5′ splice site 23,785,328, resulting in 16 cells.
 Out of these 16 cells, all had either both reads mapping to 3′ splice site 23,783,883 or both reads mapping to 3′ splice site 23,784,403.
 We calculated the probability of zero cells having one read mapping to each splice site under the null hypothesis as follows: (1 - binom.pmf(1,2,0.814))16 = 0.00312 (exact binomial test).
 Because processing of 10X data includes a UMI deduplication step through SICILIAN (Dehghannasiri et al., 2021), these duplicates are not PCR duplicates.

-## SpliZsite analysis
+### SpliZsite analysis

 23 out of 148 (fraction = 0.1554) and 11 out of 138 (fraction = 0.0797) SpliZsites found in human individual 1 were also found to be SpliZsites in mouse lemur and mouse, respectively.
 We limited the comparison with mouse (resp. mouse lemur) SpliZsites to only those SpliZsites whose corresponding genes had computable SpliZ in mouse (resp. mouse lemur).
 To compute the expected fraction of shared SpliZsites between human and one of the other organisms under the null, we first need the null probability of each SpliZsite being shared between human and the other organism by considering the number of splice sites for the gene.
-This probability is 1Ni, where Ni is the number of distinct splice sites (we considered only 5′ splice sites) with junctional reads according to SICILIAN.
-If there are I SpliZsites in human whose genes have also computable SpliZ scores in the other organism, the expected fraction of shared SpliZsites between human and that organism is 1I∑i=1I1Ni, resulting in the expected fractions 0.071 and 0.088 of human SpliZsites shared with mouse lemur and mouse, respectively.
-The p-value for the observed fraction 0.1554 for mouse lemur can be approximated using a binomial test (the binomial test is an approximation as the success probability for each SpliZsite changes according to 1Ni), which results in a p-value of 0.0003.
+This probability is $\frac{1}{N_{i}}$, where $N_{i}$ is the number of distinct splice sites (we considered only 5′ splice sites) with junctional reads according to SICILIAN.
+If there are $I$ SpliZsites in human whose genes have also computable SpliZ scores in the other organism, the expected fraction of shared SpliZsites between human and that organism is $\frac{1}{I}\sumi=1I\frac{1}{N_{i}}$, resulting in the expected fractions 0.071 and 0.088 of human SpliZsites shared with mouse lemur and mouse, respectively.
+The p-value for the observed fraction 0.1554 for mouse lemur can be approximated using a binomial test (the binomial test is an approximation as the success probability for each SpliZsite changes according to $\frac{1}{N_{i}}$), which results in a p-value of 0.0003.

-## Choosing effect size filters
+### Choosing effect size filters

 To choose the filters for differential analysis in 10X data, we subsetted the TSP1 and TSP2 10X data to only junctions shared in both individuals and cell types shared in both individuals.
 We then ran the SpliZ pipeline.
 Using a p-value threshold of 0.05 for the SpliZ, we tested the correlation between median SpliZ values matching on cell type for genes called as significant in both datasets based on that effect size cutoff.
 Without an effect size cutoff, there was already a correlation of 0.2.
 We chose the effect size threshold 0.5 because it yielded a correlation of 0.6 between the datasets (Figure 8—figure supplement 1).
 To decide the SpliZVD cutoff for SS2 data, we perform the same procedure, except this time use the SS2 data from TSP1 and TSP2, again restricted to only shared junctions and shared cell types.
 Because the correlation never reaches 0.6 for this data, we choose a cutoff of 3.5 because it maximizes correlation (Figure 8—figure supplement 1).

-## Sanger sequencing confirms low levels of the +a-b+c RPS24 isoform in mouse kidney
+### Sanger sequencing confirms low levels of the +a-b+c RPS24 isoform in mouse kidney

 Whole-tissue RNA was amplified from mouse adult kidney and human fetal kidney, assuming that a large fraction of the RNA would be coming from epithelial cells.
 The PCR products were cloned and then ligated so that multiple could be read out per each Sanger read.
 However due to the repetitive nature of the inserts, the read quality was poor and only the first couple of inserts could be interpreted.
 Generally, our results confirm that +a-b+c is not very abundant in mouse: in human kidney, it is 45% of total, while in mouse kidney it is only 14% (data not shown).

-## Bowtie2 alignment of RPS24 reads
+### Bowtie2 alignment of RPS24 reads

 Custom fasta files were created for human, mouse, and mouse lemur.
 Each includes eight transcripts corresponding to all combinations of inclusion of the a, b, and c exons in RPS24.
 Each sequence is centered on whichever of these exons are included, and padded on either side with sequence from exon 4 and exon 6 such that each sequence is 150 base pairs long.
 A Bowtie2 index was created based on these transcriptomes for each species, and all fasta files for individual 1 from human, mouse, and mouse lemur were aligned to the respective index using Bowtie2 with the command bowtie2 --no-unal index/{params.species}_RPS24_bwt -U {input} -S {output}, where {params.species} is the name of the species’ index, {input} is the input fasta and {output} is the output file name.
 Because exons a, b, and c are 3, 18, and 22 base pairs long, respectively, and 10X reads are around 90 base pairs long, each read aligning to one of these transcripts uniquely identifies the isoform.

-## Enrichment of genes significant in all three species analysis
+### Enrichment of genes significant in all three species analysis

 We test whether the number of genes significant in all three species is more than expected under the null hypothesis, which is that there is no evolutionary conservation between the species.
 Let s be the number of genes that are shared between human, lemur, and mouse that are significant at least once in all three species.
 Let n be the total number of genes present in at least 20 cells in a cell type in all three species (note: mapping between species is not perfect, so some genes present in all are probably missing).
+The probability that a given gene is significant in all three species is

+$$
-The probability that a given gene is significant in all three species isP(gene sig in 3)=P(gene sig in human)P(gene sig in lemur | gene sig in human)P(gene sig in mouse | gene sig in human, gene sig in lemur).
+P(gene sig in 3)=P(gene sig in human)P(gene sig in lemur | gene sig in human)P(gene sig in mouse | gene sig in human, gene sig in lemur).
+$$

 Under the null hypothesis, assume that a gene being significant in one species is independent from it being significant in either other species.
-Therefore, under the null hypothesis, P(gene sig in 3)=P(gene sig in human)P(gene sig in lemur)P(gene sig in mouse).
+Therefore, under the null hypothesis, $P(gene sig in 3)=P(gene sig in human)P(gene sig in lemur)P(gene sig in mouse)$.

 We can estimate the quantities on the right-hand side of the question for each species.
+For every species, calculate pspecies, where

+$$
-For every species, calculate pspecies, wherepspecies=(# genes that ever have a significant mz in species) (total # genes with computable SpliZ in at least 20 cells in a cell type).
+p_{species}=(# genes that ever have a significant mz in species) (total # genes with computable SpliZ in at least 20 cells in a cell type).
+$$

-Therefore, under the null hypothesis, the probability that at least x genes are significant in all three species out of n genes is given by 1−binom_cdf(x,n,phuman∗plemur∗pmouse).
+Therefore, under the null hypothesis, the probability that at least x genes are significant in all three species out of n genes is given by $1−binom_cdf(x,n,p_{human}∗p_{lemur}∗p_{mouse})$.
 The estimates of the degree of regulated splicing are a lower bound as they are based on (a) sampling only a subset of organs and (b) based on studying only a subset of genes that are sampled sufficiently with current sequencing depth conventions.
 Incomplete gene naming conventions, especially in the mouse and lemur, may restrict the power of this analysis.